amerharb/abjad-convert/packages/abjad-convert/CONTRIBUTING.md

 - Step #8 add unit test to`test/index.test.ts`.

-- Step #9: update for new version
+- Step #9: update for a new version
 - - update `CHANGELOG.md` with the new version number and the changes.
 - Step #10 update
 - - `README.md` links and badges.